Presentation Structure & Storytelling

 The confidence formula

-A good architect is always confident and self-assured but remains honest about their knowledge.
-Present solutions with faith, conviction, and confidence — confidence in delivery is half the battle.
+A good architect is confident and self-assured but honest about the limits of their knowledge.
+Confidence in delivery is half the battle.